Karinza38/AI_paper_collection_assistant/README.md

 ### Running Locally

+### Docker Usage

+1. Build the Docker image:

+    ```bash
+    docker build -t arxiv-paper-summarizer .
+    ```

+2. Run the Docker container:

+    ```bash
+    docker run -d -p 8000:8000 -v /path/to/your/configs:/app/configs arxiv-paper-summarizer
+    ```
+    The application will be available at http://localhost:8000.

 1. Set up the environment using `requirements.txt`.
 2. Set environment variables for `GEMINI_API_KEY`, `SLACK_KEY`, and `SLACK_CHANNEL_ID` (if using Slack).
 3. Run the main script: